jcsumlin/secret-santa-discord-bot/README.md

 ## TODO:
-- Add Theme to Secret Santa Events so people can buy gifts on a theme
+- [ ] Add ability to set a theme to Secret Santa Events so people can buy gifts on a theme
-- ~~Add ability to assign pairs as an organizer~~
+- [x] ~~Add ability to assign pairs as an organizer~~
-- ~~Add note to what is sent to pairs if it exists~~
+- [x] ~~Add note to what is sent to pairs if it exists~~
+- [ ] Add ability to see who's enrolled to a secret santa event as an organizer (sorta already a feature as organizers can check who's reacted to the enrollment message)